Request A Project Quote

 Various WGA techniques have been developed.
 We provide services that accurately copy the original source DNA with the lowest false positive rate and validated protocol well-suited for detection of copy number variations and single nucleotide variations across the genome from a single cell after whole genome amplification.

-• to discover of CNVs and single nucleotide variations (SNVs) across genome in single cells or ultra-low input
+• To discover of CNVs and single nucleotide variations (SNVs) across genome in single cells or ultra-low input

-• to obtain a base-by-base view of an exome at single cell resolution
+• To obtain a base-by-base view of an exome at single cell resolution

 Single-Cell DNA Sequencing Workflow